 In regard to Catholic schooling, there are a couple of parochial-styled schools in Chicago that are receiving city funding to operate but these schools must curb religious education to receive the funds. his is what I mean about private/public partnerships that are dubious.

 Carmen Julia: Why did you write Chicago Italians at Work?

-Peter: Well I taught high school in the heart of Pilsen for 16 years at Benito Juarez Community Academy.
-Travelling to and from school daily offered me opportunities to view murals, working class cottages, and factories that once made beer and other products.
+Peter: Well, I taught high school in the heart of Pilsen for 16 years at Benito Juarez Community Academy.
+Traveling to and from school daily offered me opportunities to view murals, working-class cottages, and factories that once made beer and other products.
 I would ride my bicycle in spring and notice buildings engraved with German or Czech names on the stone facades like “Saint Paulus Kirche” or “Plzen Sokol”.
 My epiphany was realizing that this community was not just about Mexican people who have been so visible during the past 50 years.
-European migration from Germany, Poland, Ireland, Bohemia and Lithuania was a fact too.
+European migration from Germany, Poland, Ireland, Bohemia, and Lithuania was a fact too.
 Now instead of having canal boats landing in Pilsen, as in the 1850s, the neighborhood now has helicopters landing near the old canal.
 Pilsen is too small and too dense for air traffic.
-The neighbors fought the old Edison Coal burning plant in Pilsen, now they need to fight sonic pollution.
+The neighbors fought the old Edison Coal-burning plant in Pilsen, now they need to fight sonic pollution.

 Carmen Julia: Gordon Nary recently reviewed your most recent book Soul Survivors: Historic Catholic High Schools in Chicago.
 How did you research the history behind this book and why did you choose to document the Soul Survivors’ stories through photographs?